wso2/open-healthcare-docs/en/docs/secure-health-apis/guides/getting-patientid.md

-# Retrieving the Patient ID
+# Configuring SMART App Launch for a Patient User

-In this example we will walk through the steps that how we can get the Patient ID by executing the SMART on FHIR flow in Healthcare Accelerator.
+In this example, we will walk through the steps to configure a SMART App Launch flow for a patient user, demonstrating how to retrieve the Patient ID using the SMART on FHIR flow using the Healthcare Accelerator.

 ## Prerequisites
 1. Intall the latest WSO2 API Manager version and install the [WSO2 Healthcare Accelerator](../../install-and-setup/manual.md).